Table of Contents Contents

 Mortgage Broker

 Ultimately, many mobile home buyers find it very difficult to get a mortgage on their own.
-First, it is hard to know which lenders will qualify you and, honestly, it can be daunting to figure out where to start.
+First, it is hard to know which lenders will qualify you, and honestly, it can be daunting to figure out where to start.
 That is where a mortgage broker comes in.
-They go through your finances as well as your credit history to determine what you qualify for and then, based on the home that you choose, they work to find you the best approval that they can.
-They can find you a lender that works for you as well as compatible with what you are choosing to purchase.
+They go through your finances as well as your credit history to determine what you qualify for, and then, based on the home that you choose, they work to find you the best approval that they can.
+They can find you a lender that works for you and is compatible with what you are choosing to purchase.

 A-277 (Modular Homes) and Z-240 (Mobile Homes)